 To continue in a degree program, a student must make satisfactory progress towards the degree.
-If the faculty of a department in which a student is enrolled determines that satisfactory progress is not being made, a student may be required to withdraw because of academic deficiency.
+If the faculty determines that a student has not made satisfactory progress, a student may be required to withdraw because of academic deficiency.
 The Academic Status and Degrees Committee reviews the progress of all students to ensure that they have completed milestones toward completion of degrees in a timely fashion.